The Mirage: In popular culture

 Cher's 1991 CBS special Cher Extravaganza: Live at the Mirage was taped during stops of the singer's 1990 Heart of Stone Tour.
 The Mirage's theater was used for a scene in the 1992 film Pure Country.
 The Mirage is prominently featured at the end of City Slickers II: The Legend of Curly's Gold.
 The resort is also featured in the 1996 film Sgt.
 Bilko.
 Wynn allowed portions of the Mirage to be closed for production of the 1997 film Vegas Vacation, which features the resort prominently, including its pool area, and its Siegfried & Roy show.
+The Mirage appears in the background of a 1998 King of the Hill episode "Next of Shin" as Hank, Dale, and Bill search for Hank's father Cotton in Las Vegas.

 In 2000, filming took place there for the season-five finale of Nash Bridges.
 The Mirage is also one of three Las Vegas casinos robbed in the 2001 film Ocean's Eleven, and is featured in the 2004 video game Grand Theft Auto: San Andreas, under the name "The Visage".
 In 2009, the Love theater was featured in the finale episode of The Amazing Race 15.
 Various areas of the resort, including its roadside sign, were also featured in the finale episode of The Amazing Race 24, aired in 2014.

 The musical group The Killers named their 2020 album Imploding the Mirage, after the resort.